MasterJH5574/SimpleDB/README.md

 * 2021.05.01	Implement operator Delete.
 * 2021.05.01	Implement operator HashEquiJoin.
 The logic doesn't differ much from Join.
 The main difference is that here I use a `HashMap` to record the tuples in the left table.
 * 2021.05.01	Fix a bug in `BufferPool` that caused by `BufferPoolWriteTest`.
+* 2021.05.01	Finish Lab 3.
+  * All the decisions that worth telling are described above.
+  * I didn't change any API.
+  * I implemented all the code blank needed, and it can pass all the basic tests and system tests of Lab 1, Lab 2 and Lab 3.
+  * You can directly see how long I spent by looking at this timeline.